 Mini Bio (1)

-Three time Telly Award winning filmmaker, Sue Vicory was born in DeKalb, Illinois and grew up in the Midwest.
+Emmy nominated and five-time Telly award winning filmmaker, Sue Vicory was born in DeKalb, Illinois and grew up in the Midwest.
 Sue has been married to her college sweetheart Jay since 1978.
 They have raised 2 daughters, Tracy and Katy.

 Sue began working at her family's business, W.F.
 Norman Corp. in Nevada, Missouri in 1987 where she is currently co-owner and VP of the business.
 She received a Master's Degree from Webster University in Computer Resource Management.
 Sue is a long time runner and has completed 3 marathons.
 Her other life passions are film, music, travel and anything outdoors.
 Sue and her husband have a weekend farm that they retreat to and spend holidays at with their children.

 Since 2003 Sue's extra time has been spent creating community based films and projects within her not for profit production company Heartland Films, Inc. Her first film was entitled "Homelessness & the Power of One".
 The film debuted in 2005, shortly after Katrina hit New Orleans.
 It went on to raise $200,000 for shelters while winning numerous awards.
 The ten minute documentary took 3 years to make as she traveled to 15 cities across the U.S. The film screened across the nation and Sue spoke to dozens of groups about the experience of meeting those that were homeless.
 Sue screened the film at a luncheon for Steve Lopez (The Soloist) and also won an emerging filmmaker grant sponsored by General Motors and Women in Film.
 Sue won the Spirit Award in 2007 from Kansas City Women in Film & TV and the Angel Award in Harlem, NY.